DENNISDGR/Vortex-Discord-Bot/README.md

-# Vortex Discord Bot
+# Vortex, A Discord Bot

-# Who is Vortex?
+# About Vortex
-Vortex was created by the Horizon team (Mainly me and ghostt) as a side project and a custom addition for our Discord server.
+Vortex was initially a closed source bot created to offer services of all kinds to Horizon, a Discord server owned by a friend of mine.
+That server, however, was shut down on September 7th, 2021 and currently there no plans indicating its reopening any time soon.

-The server itself is closed at the momment without any plans of reopening.
+This put Vortex on a hiatus for a few months, but we recently got back at it and decided it would be best to make the most out of it.

 # Features
 **The default set of modules includes but is not limited to:**

-* Moderation features (kick/ban/mute/chat cleanup)
+* Moderation features (kick/ban/mute/chat clean-up)
-* Music features (YouTube, playlists, queues)
+* Music features (YouTube, Playlists, queues)
 * Fun commands (8ball, snake, meme)
-* Currency commands (beg, balance, deposit, withdraw etc.) *note this requires some technical knowledge in databases and specifically in MongoDB to set up properly*
+* Currency commands (beg, balance, deposit, withdraw etc.) *Note: this requires some technical knowledge in databases and specifically in MongoDB to set up properly*
 * More miscellaneous utilities

 # Installation